Thailand visa and entry requirements for UK passport holders 2016

 It's a requirement of the visa waiver scheme that you are in possession of a return ticket.
 In addition, although it's very rare, you may be asked to show that you have enough money to support yourself during your stay.
 Currently, it's 20,000 baht (£400) or 40,000 baht for a family.

 For other purposes of entering Thailand, or as a tourist for more than 30 days, you need a visa.
 There's a wide range of visas available, each type covering a set purpose of stay, and each having its particular requirements that you have to fulfil when applying for one.

 You can apply for your required visa in person at any Thai embassy or consulate, worldwide.
 In the UK, you can apply in person, but can no longer apply by post except via the Royal Thai Embassy in London.
-Thai Consulates throughout the UK can no longer accept applications by post, you have to turn up in person to make the application.
+Thai Consulates throughout the UK can no longer accept applications by post, so you (or a nominated person) have to turn up in person to make the application.

 Tourist visa costs: